The basics of foil stamping process.

 Foiling is a great way to make your print material look unique and sophisticated, to add more class and make the product look premium.

-Foil printing is a process that uses heat, pressure and foil.
-Once you have created the design, it is engraved into a foiling die (it is like a rubber stamp, but made of metal).
-It is then put onto a hot stamping press.
-A roll of thin foil is placed between the die and your substrate (paper), and the pressure is applied.
+Foil stamping is a process that traditionally uses heat, pressure and foil.
+The foiling elements of your design are engraved onto a heated foiling die (it is like a rubber stamp, but made of metal).
+A roll of thin foil is placed between the die and your substrate (paper), and pressure is applied.

-The most popular foils are gold and silver, but they also come in many other colours and effects.
+The most popular foils are gold and silver, but they also come in many other colors and effects.
 After foiling, you can apply different finishes to make it stand out even more.

 The luxurious feel of foiling comes from the usage of real gold leaves on old manuscripts.
 The technique is later adapted to be more affordable, but the feeling of luxury that we experience when we see gold and silver is still there.

 There are a few different types of foil: